Postmedia Place Sustainability

 Other waste initiatives we’ve been involved in are as follows:

-On April 22nd, 2017, we conducted our annual Green Initiatives Program in conjunction with GFL.
+On Thursday, April 26th, 2018, we conducted our annual Green Initiatives Program in conjunction with GFL.
 This involved setting up tables and a booth in our main lobby, offering recycle containers to collect electronics, giving out informative pamphlets on a variety of environmentally-friendly schemes, and providing live videos on recycling.
-We also held a quiz with two prizes and gave away seedling sachets to tenants.
+Also, Hallmark Housekeeping Services were onsite to showcase their 100% environmentally friendly cleaning methods used at Postmedia Place.

-To date, we have already established energy-efficiency measures (EEM), have completed an ASHRAE Level 2 audit, and have installed real-time monitoring on the main Toronto hydrometer – something we also plan to do for natural gas.
+With the help of our Energy Management Consultants – Energy@Work Inc. to date, we have completed an ASHRAE Level 2 audit, identified fourteen energy-efficiency measures (EEM) - most of which have been implemented, registered with the OPSaver Program (May 2018), installed real-time monitoring on the main Toronto hydrometer, and host monthly energy management and OPSaver meetings to track and monitor our performance – something we also plan to do for natural gas.

-With the measures we have implemented so far (since 2015), we have reduced our overall energy consumption by 6%.
-We plan to continue improving our buildings’ performance, carrying out continuous improvements that meet the stringent requirements set out by OpSaver.
+With the EEMs we have implemented so far (since 2015), have reduced our overall energy consumption by 6%.
+We plan to continue improving our buildings’ performance, carrying out continuous improvements that meet the stringent requirements set out by OPSaver.
 This will provide additional benefits to our tenants by tackling ever-rising energy costs.